medic/cht-core/docs/dev/workflow.md

 and usually discussed with the team whether to start a separate feature branch or not.

+## Issues

+When creating issues assign a difficulty value by choosing a label.
+This is used to track progress, so we have some idea of how much work we can handle in a week.
+Issues are managed in Github and pulled/copied via the Github API to our a dev server couch instance just in case Github decides to disappear.
+If you create a new repository and want the issues mirrored then checkout and modify the issues project.

+We maintain a home grown mini issue tracker on the dev server.
+It's generally neglected and needs love, if you feel so inclined and have time please contribute.

+## Commits

+Strive to include a ticket number with every commit.
+Every commit should be related to a ticket, in some cases you might create a ticket for the commit before you push it.
+Commit and push, early and often,  but don't introduce breaking changes if the branch if it is shared.
+In the case you want to commit and push for feedback, you can try to put breaking commits in a switch so they don't impede another developer's progress.

 ## Code Review

 Before merging code into master/production we should review and test it, so